Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/positions.md

 Used to change the protection of an open position.

 ::: warning
-The protection is merged and overwrites the active one, this means that passing an empty protection will keep the actual one, explicit values must be passed to change a protection
+Explicit values must be passed to change a protection, this means that passing an empty protection will not change anything
 :::

 - **Interface**